 The Degree Change Form, as well as academic advisement, will be provided by Student Services.
 Students may submit the Degree Change Form at any point during their program.
 However, depending on course availability, the effective date of the change may be aligned with the next semester period.
 Students must consult with Student Services regarding the impact of a degree change on their program of study before or in conjunction with submission of a Degree Change Form.
 Students should also consult with Financial Aid regarding the impact on funding eligibility.
 Students will remain under the original catalog year they enrolled, provided they remain continuously enrolled at UAT.
 Students who wish to change to a degree that was not offered during their original catalog year must change their catalog year to the most current catalog in order to make the change.
-Students who have been awarded transfer credit from a previous institution should also refer to the Transfer Credit for Previous Education Policy.
+Students who have been awarded transfer credit for Previous Education Policy.